tomcotter7/gptcotts-github-action/README.md

 linear_algebra.md
 ...
 ```
 The script will only look for markdown files in the root directory of the repository.

 ## Structure of Markdown files

 The markdown files should be of the form:

 ```
-# Title of the note
+# Neovim

-## Subtitle
+## config

-any content

-### Sub-subtitle
+The config file for neovim is located at `~/.config/nvim/init.vim`.
+This file contains all the settings for neovim.

-more content
+### Useful configuration content

+[This video]() is a great resource for learning how to configure neovim.
 ...
 ```

 It should be semi-structured with the title of the note at the top, followed by subtitles and sub-subtitles.
+If not in this structure, then the notes will not be properly indexed in pinecone.

+[ ] - TODO: Allow for more flexible structure of markdown files.

 ## Usage